15 Non-Culinary Uses of Coconut Oil

 You’ve probably grown up watching those ads that show coconut oil magically transforming dull and frizzy strands of hair into long and luscious locks.
 While those ads were certainly exaggerated, they weren’t far from the reality.
 In fact, the haircare benefits of coconut oil may be the best and most common non-culinary use of coconut oil.

 Regularly massaging your hair and scalp with coconut oil can add new life to your hair and make them longer and thicker.
 All you need to do is take a sufficient amount of coconut oil and rub it between your hands.
 When it is soft, rub it through your scalp down to the ends of your hair thoroughly.
 Massage it for a few minutes and then leave it on your hair for at least an hour, or even overnight, before washing with a mild shampoo or conditioner.
 You can also warm the oil before applying it to your hair for a hot massage.
+Compared to mineral oil, coconut oil is superior in moisturizing and preventing hair damage, making it a preferred choice for hair care.

 Coconut oil can be used as a natural skin moisturizer.
 Usually, the moisturizers that you find in stores and pharmacies are loaded with harmful chemicals and preservatives.
 The companies that manufacture these moisturizers want you to continue buying their products.
 Therefore, they only provide a temporary solution for your skin issues.